WGLab/PennCNV/docs/user-guide/input.md

 Now the BeadStudio window looks like below.
-Click the “Select All Rows” button (first button in the tool bar) to select all data:
+Click the Select All Rows button (first button in the tool bar) to select all data:

 bs

-Then click the “Export Displayed Data to File” button (the third button in toolbar), and save the file as something like tutorial.txt.
+Then click the Export Displayed Data to File button (the third button in toolbar), and save the file as something like tutorial.txt.
 This file will be a tab-delimited file, with one SNP per line, and each line contains genotype, log R Ratio and B Allele Frequency information for all individuals.
-(If you are using BeadStudio version 3, there will be a dialog asking whether you want to export all data, clicking either “Yes” or “No” is fine, since you have already selected all data).
+(If you are using BeadStudio version 3, there will be a dialog asking whether you want to export all data, clicking either Yes or No is fine, since you have already selected all data).
 The file size for tutorial.txt is about 50MB for three individuals.

 Tip: when your project file contains many (>1000) samples, the data export may be very slow (to see how fast the export process is, you can monitor the output file size and see how fast it grows, or you can use the Windows Task Manager to see the CPU usage: if CPU usage by beadstudio.exe is below 10% then you have a problem).
-To expedite the export process, you can use column chooser to make “Index” as “Displayed Columns”, then click Sort to sort by index, then hide the “Index” column by column chooser, then export the data again.
+To expedite the export process, you can use column chooser to make Index as Displayed Columns, then click Sort to sort by index, then hide the Index column by column chooser, then export the data again.
 When the data is sorted by index, the exporting is considerably faster for large sample size; however, in this case the marker positions are not sorted sequentially in the output file and may be inconvenient in follow-up analysis.
 The order of markers in output file does not affect CNV calling by PennCNV.